 Not because they're careless but because they don't have the same body shape as you.
 That means they're deforming it away from your body shape, therefore, decreasing the quality of your fit.

 Wetty warmers are no laughing matter.

-We've all peed in our suit, not only does it feel great but it warms you up but conversely leaves you feeling colder than before you peed.
-This is because you've misled your body into thinking it's a entered a warm environment, as a result, it turns off the central heating.
+We've all peed in our suit, maybe, it feels great..
+The reason, maybe, is that it warms you up and to a degree this is true however this action causes the body to send the warm blood back out towards the surface, counteracting what's called vasoconstriction which occurs in the cold.
+As the introduced fluid cools your nice warm blood does to, being that it's returned to the surface - this then leads to becoming even colder than before the warmer occurred.
 There has, for a long time, been an argument that pee wrecks your wetsuit.
-I've even heard from a Rep that leaving your wetsuit in a bucket of wee turns the suit rigid.
-Unfortunately, there's no actual research here, when I say actually I mean pee-reviewed journals- maybe I should go pee in a bucket.
-There are some articles about uric acid and it's degradation of long-chain polymers but I figure it's case-specific.
-All I know for sure is that peeing in your suit will make you colder in the long run and expose your skin to nasty bacteria that can result in severe skin reactions- especially if you're in a non-lined suit!
-Each little, transected bubble can act as a cosy little nookie for bacteria to grow.
+I've even heard that leaving your wetsuit in a bucket of wee turns the suit rigid.
+Unfortunately, there's no actual research here, maybe, and when I say actually I mean pee-reviewed journals.
+All we know is that peeing in your suit will make you colder in the long run and expose your skin to nasty bacteria that can result in a severe skin reaction called Wetsuit Pox - especially if you're in a non-lined suit!
+Each little transected bubble can act as a cosy nookie for bacteria to grow.
 If you gotta pee in your suit, and I know some of us must, make sure you clean your suit with a proper wetsuit wash, the sun isn't enough nor is just water.
 Water barely gets through the salt, let alone micro critters actively trying to avoid eviction.